conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 When reading YAML manifests, the Conduktor CLI searches for `${ENV}` patterns and replaces them using environment variables matching the `ENV` name.
 It also supports default values as fallback using POSIX notation `${ENV:-default}`.

-It will fail if an environment variable is not found or set to empty.
+It will fail if an environment variable is not found or set to empty, unless the `--permissive` flag is set e.g. `conduktor apply -f clusters.yaml --permissive`.
+In which case when an env var is blank or is missing, then it will be replaced with an empty string.
-You can avoid crash and use empty string as default value if with permissive CLI flag.

-See below example for a Conduktor cluster configuration, the credentials to the cluster are hidden.
+See below example for a Conduktor cluster configuration, where the credentials to the cluster are hidden.

 ```yaml
 apiVersion: console/v2